djbrown227/UnderDog_Fantasy/README.md

 ### Underdog Fantasy Positive Expected Value (EV) Betting Analyzer

 #### Overview
 This project aims to provide a tool for identifying Positive Expected Value (EV) bets on Underdog Fantasy, specifically focusing on Pickem games including Rivals and Higher Lower.
-By comparing the odds offered by Underdog Fantasy against those from sportsbook APIs such as Pinnacle, Draftkings, and Fanduel, users can identify potentially profitable betting opportunities.
+By comparing the odds offered by Underdog Fantasy against those from sportsbooks from the the-odds-api.com APIs such as Pinnacle, Draftkings, and Fanduel, users can identify potentially profitable betting opportunities.

 #### Features
 1. **Data Scraping:** The application scrapes available bets from Underdog Fantasy for both Rivals and Higher Lower games.